metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

-- `path` (String) path of the directory on the host.
-If the path is a symlink, it will follow the link to the real path.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath
+- `path` (String) path of the directory on the host.If the path is a symlink, it will follow the link to the real path.More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath

 Optional:

-- `type` (String) type for HostPath Volume Defaults to '' More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath
+- `type` (String) type for HostPath VolumeDefaults to ''More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath

 <a id="nestedatt--spec--runner_pod_template--spec--volumes--iscsi"></a>